MotiFdev/MotiFdev/README.md

 - 📫 How to reach me **professormoti3@gmail.com**

-- 📄 Know about my experiences (I have experience mainly in Java, and I also have some knowledge of HTML and CSS, which I'm still learning.
-However, I plan to focus on Java because I aspire to become an Android developer.)

-- ⚡ Fun fact **If the code doesn't bother you, don't bother it.**
+- 📄 Know about my experiences (Solo Game Developer | Beginner | 2024 – Present

+I’ve always loved building web apps and exploring new technologies.
+Before diving into game development, I learned a lot about programming and tried web development.
+I created a small project for practice but soon realized it wasn’t the path I wanted to follow.
+I decided to change direction and eventually discovered game development.
+Now, I’m excited to pursue this field because I love playing games, and it's time for me to create my own game for others to enjoy.)

+- ⚡ Fun fact **The first video game, Tennis for Two, was created in 1958 by physicist William Higinbotham and displayed on an oscilloscope.
+It predates Pong, which launched the video game industry in 1972.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">